 And that doubles your vocational opportunities.
 You can pursue either a civilian career or serve as an officer.
-You can earn a commission while you earn Either way, Army ROTC trains you for success.
+Either way, Army ROTC trains you for success.
 You learn valuable leadership and management skills which usually aren't offered by any courses.
 You make no commitment when you enroll in the Basic Course.
 You can ace it or flunk it.
 Or, you can drop it.
 That all depends upon you.
 But you owe it to yourself to look into Army ROTC.
 It might be your thing.
 At least it's worth checking into.
-Freshmen can preregister Nov 13-20.
-1975, for Army ROTC during the Spring semester.
+Freshmen can preregister Nov 13-20, 1975, for Army ROTC during the Spring semester.